 Latest posts by Ahmad Imran (see all)

-I am going to share with you in this article why this is crucial and how can you build the personas of your blog visitors.
-I am also going to share the 3 “blog audience profiles” that I have developed for my blog.
+I am going to share with you in this article why this is crucial and how can you build the ideal blog reader persona.
+I am also going to share the 3 “blog audience profiles” that I have developed for my blog to give you a few examples.

-Effective writing (blogging) is a strategic activity which goes beyond the ordinary effort put forward by many bloggers in today’s blogosphere.
+Effective blogging (and writing) is a strategic activity which goes beyond the ordinary effort put forward by many bloggers in today’s blogosphere.

 It is based on long term relationships, creating trust with your readers and establishing your brand identity.